-Turns out it's all do with the guy above, who used to be the leader of an outlaw biker gang, but now claims to be the legendary monarch, King Arthur.
+Turns out, it has to do with the guy pictured above, who used to be the leader of an outlaw biker gang, but now claims to be the legendary monarch, King Arthur.
 Arthur, formerly known as John Rothwell, rose to fame in the 90s when he won his case at the European Court of Human Rights to allow open access to Stonehenge for religious festivals like the summer solstice.

 Today, as the elected “Battle Chieftain” of the Council of British Druid Orders, King Arthur and his Loyal Arthurian Warband represent the political wing of Britain’s neo-druid community.
 I headed down to Stonehenge to visit the only living 1575-year-old king.

 Under the convenient protection of European religious freedom laws, people have been getting stoned at Stonehenge since Arthur won his battle, but it's been a go-to party destination ever since the 70s.
-In the 80s, it was commonplace to get naked, bash a tambourine and sway around near the stones nonchalantly.
-In 2012, it's a great place to visit if you enjoy standing in a crush of soaking wet, gurned-up revellers.
+In the 80s, it was commonplace to get naked, bash a tambourine, and sway around near the stones nonchalantly.
+These days, it's a great place to visit if you enjoy standing in a crowd of soaking wet, gurned-up revellers.

 However, it hasn't always been just fun and games.
-On the eve of the 1985 summer solstice, Thatcher's government sent an army of riot police to intercept party-goers, which – in an event enshrined into crusty lore by the Levellers song, “Battle of the Beanfield” – quickly turned into one of the largest acts of organised police brutality this country has ever seen.
-Arthur's bike gang were meant to reinforce the besieged partiers, but they never made it through the front line; instead setting up a makeshift festival near the Uffington White Horse.
+On the eve of the 1985 summer solstice, Thatcher's government sent an army of riot police to intercept party-goers, which—in an event enshrined into crusty lore by the Levellers song, “Battle of the Beanfield”—quickly turned into one of the largest acts of organized police brutality this country has ever seen.
+Arthur's bike gang were meant to reinforce the besieged partiers, but they never made it through the front line and set up a makeshift festival near the Uffington White Horse instead.

-Since then, Arthur and his biker-druid followers have been protesting in support of the environment, druid rights and establishing open access to Stonehenge.
-These days, you can find him and his partner, the High Priestess, campaigning in the 'henge's car park in the hope of getting ancient druid remains out of the hands of archaeologists and reinterred to their rightful resting place.
+Since then, Arthur and his biker-druid followers have been protesting in support of the environment, druids' rights, and establishing open access to Stonehenge.
+These days, you can find him and his partner, the High Priestess, campaigning in the 'henge's parking lot in hopes of getting ancient druid remains out of the hands of archaeologists and reinterred to their rightful resting place.
 Dressed in a sleeveless denim jacket, he looked a little less kingly than I had anticipated, but the guy definitely knew how to pose for photos.

 I asked Arthur if the Loyal Arthurian Warband was planning on going to war again soon.